nsp5488/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The vulnerability in this case is a nosql injection.
 2. Briefly explain how a malicious attacker can exploit them.
+    We can exploit this vulnerability by passing a mongoDB statement as a username, which the engine will execute when it attempts to execute the search.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+    There are two defensive techniques employed in secure.ts.
+One is to ensure that the type of the username is actually a string, rather than assuming that it is.
+The other defensive technique is to sanitize the string itself to ensure that no special characters are used.
+This eliminates the risk of NoSQL injection.